Stojanovic94/Exchange_Rate_Forecast/README.md

 ![Prediction shown for 1 year](images/image.png)
-The model forecasts expenses for a period of one year, providing insights into expected financial trends.
+The model forecasts exchange rate for a period of one year, providing insights into expected financial trends.

 # ARIMA Model
 The ARIMA (AutoRegressive Integrated Moving Average) model is a popular statistical method for time series forecasting.
 It combines three key components: